janus-idp/backstage-plugins/plugins/parodos/README.md

 To watch progress: https://github.com/parodos-dev/backstage-parodos/actions/workflows/on-release.yaml

+If the action is failing on expired token, they can be updated here: https://github.com/organizations/parodos-dev/settings/secrets/actions

 As a side-effect of the action, a PR bumping the plugin version is created.
 Do not forget to merge it: https://github.com/parodos-dev/backstage-parodos/pulls